Jarred-Sumner/atbuild/README.md

 Like AtBuild, Prepack inlines & prevaluates code.
 But, AtBuild lets you choose what code runs at runtime and what code runs at buildtime, and use that to generate code.
 Loops that conditionally add or remove runtime code are not possible with Prepack or with [`babel-plugin-codegen`](https://github.com/kentcdodds/babel-plugin-codegen).

-## Alternatives

-- [`babel-plugin-codegen`](https://github.com/kentcdodds/babel-plugin-codegen) makes it easy to run build scripts, but it gets tough if you want to do some things at buildtime and some other things at run-time for the same code.

 ### Tests

 If you want to use AtBuild Full with Jest, add the Jest transform at `"<rootDir>/node_modules/atbuild/jest.js"`.